openminddev/dimo-python-sdk/README.md

 ##### (Option 2) Auth Endpoint Shortcut Function

-As mentioned earlier, this is the streamlined function call to directly get the `access_token`.
+As mentioned earlier, this is the streamlined function call to directly get the `developer_jwt`.
 The `address` field in challenge generation is omitted since it is essentially the `client_id` of your application per Developer License:

 ```python
 auth_header = dimo.auth.get_token(